 Genius Bonus: When Nick is recounting Amy's obsession with finishing everything, he remembers her reading Haruki Murakami's "The Wind Up Bird Chronicle", which is about an estranged couple, along with the wife suddenly going missing.

 Shocking Swerve: A book-exclusive one: Amy shows up bloodied on Nick's doorstep after murdering Desi.
-The movie averts this by actually showing the earlier of the two events in question (as an Author's Saving Throw) before showing the one that takes place chronologically later.
+The movie averts this by showing the earlier of the two events in question before showing the one that takes place chronologically later.

 Awesome Music: As always, Trent Reznor and Atticus Ross' score is a highlight.
-Especially the track that plays over Nick discovering the contents of the woodshed and Amy's murder of Desi, and the amazingly eerie opening title track.
+Especially the tracks that plays over Nick discovering the contents of the woodshed, the "Cool Girl" speech, Amy's murder of Desi, and the amazingly eerie opening title track.